Islandora-Labs/Islandora-Cookbook/recipes/date_range_slider_facet.md

 * An EDTF date field (like the one that comes with Controlled Access Terms)
 * Drupal's jquery-ui-slider module (https://www.drupal.org/project/jquery_ui_slider, drupal/jquery_ui_slider)
 * Drupal's facet module (https://www.drupal.org/project/facets, drupal/facets)
-* A patch to the Facet's module (available here: https://www.drupal.org/project/facets/issues/3186953)
 * "Facets range widget" - a submodule of the Facets module
 * The library for jquery-ui-slider-pips (bower-asset/jquery-ui-slider-pips) along with jquery and jquery-ui